-There’s never been a more exciting time to join our college, as we develop our existing curriculum with the input of our students, alumni, and expert academics.
+There’s never been a more exciting time to join our university, as we develop our existing curriculum with the input of our students, alumni, and expert academics.
 Through close consultation with industry professionals, we can ensure that what you learn with us will prepare you for a dynamic and ever-changing future job market.

 If you're applying to study with us this Autumn please visit UCAS and refer to the codes below.
 For more information or support with your application please contact email@example.com